saifraafat111/Micro1-Wired-Robot-Car/README.md

 This project is about making a functional car with a joystick wired controller using ATmega328P and applying our own drivers.

 # Teammates
-1. Amaar Ayman
+1. Saif Raafat
 2. Ahmed Nagy
 3. Omar Wael
-4. Seif Raafat
+4. Amaar Ayman
 5. Morsy Ahmed
 6. Youssef Moussa